-The Central Station TWA code is designed to enable the central station operator to establish Two-Way Audio communication with the control panel after an alarm.
+The Central Station TWA code is designed to enable the central station operator to establish Two-Way Audio communication with the control system after an alarm.
 This code is valid for use for the first ten minutes after an alarm has occurred.
 This code can only be used for this specific purpose and does not grant access to any additional system functions such as disarming.

-Code 31: Guard Code (for future use)
+Code 31: Guard Code (future option)